IronGard/Pyperbot-v2/README.md

 This repo contains the majority of the code used within the 4th year group project.

-Project Members: Hahn Lon Lam HarrySoftley-Graham, Gene Dumnernchanvanich, Wing Hei Cheung
+Project Members: Hahn Lon Lam, Harry Softley-Graham, Gene Dumnernchanvanich, Wing Hei Cheung

 Supervisor: Dr Chow Yin Lai

+To run this code, it is recommended to download Docker, and duplicate the dicker image found [here](https://hub.docker.com/repository/docker/isaaccheung0930/pyperbotv2/general)

 SWIG Python Distributions
 =========================